quenerapu/TRECE/README.md

 # TRECE 0.16.00 - Chaguazoso is out!
 TRECE is a content management system for the brave.
 Because what could go wrong?

-## TL;DR

-> With TRECE you can manage a blog, a page-based website or any other data.
+With TRECE you can manage a blog, a page-based website or any other data.
 Includes a user management system.

 From **TRECE 0.16.00** onwards, each new version will be assigned the name of a village in Galicia.